happysat/Express-AM6-AM8/README.md

 <img src="img/1-0-1-1-14-1-D842-D76-0-0-0.jpg" alt="" width="640" height="360"><br>

 A lot is already possible to see with a normal HD receiver and it does not have to be new state of the art.<br>
+Ci, softcam's or smart cards are not necessary because everything is broadcasting Free To Air.<br>

-Off course for the T2-MI Multiplexes to show, one need a new generation receiver or <a href="https://www.tbsdtv.com/">TBS DVB-S Card</a> is recommended.<br>
+Off course for the T2-MI Multiplexes to show, one need a new generation receiver or a better solution<a href="https://www.tbsdtv.com/">TBS DVB-S Card</a> is recommended.<br>

 <a href="https://www.tbsdtv.com/products" target="_blank"><img src="img/tbs5930_1.jpg" alt="" width="350" height="300" border="0"></a>

-Ci, softcam's or smart cards are not necessary because everything is broadcasting Free To Air.<br>
-This may change for the T2-MI Multiplexes in the future.<br>
+Advantages are analyzing streams, faster blindscanning, wide software choice (viewers/headends), multipule platform support Linux/Windwows/ARM, media features Kodi, adding  second tuner in engima2 based recievers.<br>

 Receivers in use on my setup are:<br>